V-agor/Milkshake/README.md

 -- ===========================================

--- DROP ALL TABLES (reset database) allows database to reset each time
+-- DROP ALL TABLES (reset database) allows database to reset each time, i had first created the tables but i also needed to populate them this however can not be done unless the tables a reset each time the scripts is run.

+The drop down alows for the tables to be reset and for the tables to be populated

 -- ===========================================